-- 6.10 If an alcohol licensed premises wishes to exceed the automatic entitlement of two machines, they must apply to us for a permit for more than two machines.
+- 6.10 If an alcohol licensed premises wishes to exceed the automatic entitlement of two machines (category C or D), they must apply to us for a Licensed Premises Gaming Machine Permit for more than two machines.
 This permit replaces the automatic entitlement to two machines and is not an addition to it.
 We will consider that application based upon the licensing objectives, the Guidance, and any other matters that we think relevant. - 6.11 We will decide each application on a case by case basis but generally: - 6.12 We may consider the size of premises and whether the numbers of machines applied for is appropriate considering the licensing objectives and whether the premises is being "mainly used" for gambling. - 6.13 We shall have regard to the need to protect children and vulnerable persons from being harmed or exploited by gambling.
-We will expect the applicant to provide sufficient measures to ensure that persons under 18 years of age do not have access to adult only gaming machines and that the permit holder can comply with Section C of the Gambling Codes of Practice, which relates to gaming machine permits in alcohol licensed premises. - 6.14 whether there are any issues in the premises' history relating to the gambling licensing objectives that the Licensing Authority should consider when deciding whether to grant a permit. - 6.15 Some alcohol-licensed premises may apply for a premises licence for the non-alcohol licensed areas within the premises.
-In these circumstances, we would expect an application to be submitted for a premises licence for an adult gaming centre. - 6.16 We may decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
-However, we cannot attach any other conditions. - 6.17 We expect the holder of a permit to comply with the Codes of Practice issued by the Gambling Commission.
+We will expect the applicant to provide sufficient measures to ensure that persons under 18 years of age do not have access to adult only gaming machines and that the permit holder can comply with Section C of the Gambling Codes of Practice, which relates to gaming machine permits in clubs and premises with an alcohol licence. - 6.14 Whether there are any issues in the premises' history relating to the gambling licensing objectives that the Licensing Authority should consider when deciding whether to grant a permit. - 6.15 We may decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
+However, we cannot attach any other conditions. - 6.16 We expect the holder of a permit to comply with the Codes of Practice issued by the Gambling Commission.